Troubleshooting

 We recommend truing the tyres, even on new cars.
 To do this, hold the rear tyres against sandpaper whilst revving the car.
 This will remove any unevenness from the moulding process and increase the contact area with the track to improve grip performance.

 Light cleaning of the track surface is recommended for daily use.
+Disconnect power before proceeding with any cleaning or maintenance.
+Dry track before reconnecting power.
 We recommend using a damp cloth or very lightly oiled cloth.
 This removes light grime and dust from the track surface.
 Wipe surface dry after using a damp cloth.
 As a matter of good practice, always do this before using the Scalextric layout as this will help ensure you get the best grip from the car tyres.

 Use a mild abrasive material to shine up the running surfaces of the pick-up rails, making sure that the male and female connections at the ends of the track sections are also bright and shiny.